LuanNguyenBao/vividus-advance-demo/README.md

 ## View The Test Execution Report

-On IntelliJ source tree, find `index.html` in output/reports/allure folder > Right click and select Open In > Select which browser that you want to run
+On IntelliJ source tree, find `index.html` in output/web/allure-report-web folder > Right click and select Open In > Select which browser that you want to run
 ![img.png](img.png)

+The path for Allure API report is similar and in output/api/allure-report-api folder